ehwest/mdn_qms/Quality_Manual/README.md

-By "cloud based" we mean that subscribers are enabled to receive the benefits of certain operating software applications, but do not carry or own any part of the servers, and/or databasedevice(s) necessary to deliver features and functions of the product.
+By "cloud based" we mean that subscribers are enabled to receive the benefits of certain operating software applications, but do not carry or own any part of the servers, and/or database device(s) necessary to deliver features and functions of the product.
 Subscribers are required to provide their own internet (cloud) access arrangements to access the cloud based applications.
 We take the FDA's definition of "software" to mean "device" for the